harryprince/renkun-ken.github.io/_posts/2014-08-23-more-operators-or-more-syntax.md

 If I ask you the input of a random line, you must be able to quickly figure it out by back scanning until one line that does not start from `~`.
 In fact, all syntax design in pipeR are carefully introduced so that you can quickly figure out the main branch of piping by overlooking the side branches when necessary.

 In fact, in the latest version of pipeR, a new and pretty interesting syntax is introduced as light-weight side-effect: `(? expr)`.
-It simply prints out the value of `expr` and return the input value.
+It simply prints out the value of `expr` and returns the input value.

 With this new syntax, the previous example can start like this: